- Day 1: Arrival in Iceland

 In Fáskrúðsfjörður, signposts are written in both French and Icelandic and in Seyðisfjörður, where you'd be well advised to spend the night, the architecture is conspicuously Norwegian.
 Nevertheless, the activities on offer in the East are as Icelandic as Hákarl – making it an absolute essential stopover on anyone’s visit.

-Taking a scenic hike up the Mt.
+Taking a scenic hike up Mt.
 Snæfell is one of the most popular activities in the Austfirðir region.
-Outside of the glaciers, this is the tallest freestanding mountain at Iceland, with its peak reaching a colossal 1853 metres.
+Outside of the glaciers, this is the tallest freestanding mountain in Iceland, with its peak reaching a colossal 1853 meters.
 As a matter of fact, the peak is so high that the snow never leaves, even in the summer months.
 It will tower on the horizon throughout your time here.

 That's extremely good news if you happen to be a backcountry skier.
 But alternatively, if that sounds like a bit of a slog to you, there’s always the option of hopping aboard a super jeep, being driven up Mt.
 Snæfell as part of a day tour, and concluding your trip with a tranquil bath in a geothermal hot spring.